mtj0928/SlideKit/README.md

 ## Presentations made with SlideKit
 If you make presentations slide with SlideKit, add it to the following litst!!
-- [After iOSDC](https://github.com/mtj0928/AfteriOSDC): A presentation which shares the hard points to make presentations slides by SwiftUI.
+- [After iOSDC](https://github.com/mtj0928/AfteriOSDC): A presentation, which shares the hard points to make presentations slides by SwiftUI.
+(Japanese)
+- [iOSDC23](https://github.com/mtj0928/iOSDC23) A presentation, which shows a dependency injection strategy on SwiftUI.
 (Japanese)